Editorial Note (Updated May 2026):

 Focusing significant resources on a ball size trial without conclusive scientific backing risks presenting the governing body as prioritizing a minor, unproven variation over these systemic, urgent crises:

-- Systemic Inequality: Solving the widespread issue of boot inequality (where 89% of female players report discomfort or pain from standard equipment), addressing entrenched sexism and homophobia, and securing equitable pay.
+- Systemic Inequality: Solving the widespread issue of boot inequality (where 89% of women players report discomfort or pain from standard equipment), addressing entrenched sexism and homophobia, and securing equitable pay.

 - Pathways and Resources: Investing strategically in grassroots participation and providing consistent, quality coaching and resources at the club level.